Skip to Content

 22 Fun Birds Activities for Preschoolers

-Glue on feathers, make paper beaks and attach them, and decorate them with googly eyes, markers and crayons.
+They can glue on feathers, add paper beaks, and decorate with googly eyes, markers, and crayons.

 For this bird activity, choose large feathers to use as paintbrushes, having kids dip them into paint and brush them over large sheets of paper for a feathery look.

 The bird theme lends itself especially well to moving, singing and chanting.
-Check out the following old favourites and new challenges.
+Here are some ideas for movement and movement activities:

 With a background of soft music with forest/jungle bird calls, challenge the kids to move like birds: waddle, strut, peck, hatch, hop, flutter, flap, fly, hover, perch and roost.